 - Gastric bands

-The choice of the surgical procedure of this weight loss treatment depends on the treating bariatric Surgeon and the team after evaluation and counselling.
+The choice of the surgical procedure of this weight loss treatment depends on the treating bariatric Surgeon and the team after evaluation and counseling.

 Usually, weight-loss surgeries such as bariatric surgery are done only after a person has tried to lose weight by improving their diet as well as exercising.

-Some of the risks related to the weight loss treatment include infection, bleeding, anastomotic leaks, blood clots in legs and anaesthesia issues.
-In the long run, some deficiencies maybe observed in patients who are non-compliant the most common of which is Vitamin B12 deficiency however it can be managed effectively.
+Some of the risks related to the weight loss treatment include infection, bleeding, anastomotic leaks, blood clots in legs and anesthesia issues.
+In the long run, some deficiencies may be observed in patients who are non-compliant the most common of which is Vitamin B12 deficiency however it can be managed effectively.

 Bariatric surgery and other weight loss treatments can provide long-term weight loss.
 The amount of weight a person loses depends on the type of surgery and also the change in their lifestyle habits.
 It is possible for a person to lose half, or even more, of their excess weight within a period of two years depending on the initial weight.
 Approximately, 70% of the excess body weight is lost.